miekg/skydns2/README.md

         -d value='{"dns_addr":"127.0.0.1:5354","ttl":3600, "nameservers": ["8.8.8.8:53","8.8.4.4:53"]}'

 SkyDNS needs to be restarted for configuration changes to take effect.
-This might change, so that SkyDNS can re-read the config from Etcd after a HUP signal.
+This might change, so that SkyDNS can re-read the config from etcd after a HUP signal.

 You can also use the command line options, however the settings in etcd take precedence.

 ### Commandline flags

 * `-addr`: used to specify the address to listen on (note: this will be changed into `-dns_addr` to match the json.
 * `-local`: used to specify a unique service for this SkyDNS instance.
-This should point to a (unique) domain into Etcd, when SkyDNS receives a query for the name `local.dns.skydns.local` it will fetch this service and return it.
+This should point to a (unique) domain into etcd, when SkyDNS receives a query for the name `local.dns.skydns.local` it will fetch this service and return it.
     For instance: `-local e2016c14-fbba-11e3-ae08-10604b7efbe2.dockerhosts.skydns.local` and then